sedol1339/files/abstracts.md

     - Super-convergence provides a greater boost in performance when the amount of labeled training data is limited
     - The philosophy behind CLR is a combination of curriculum learning and simulated annealing

-Smith, S. L., & Le, Q. V. (2017).
+#training Smith, S. L., & Le, Q. V. (2017).
 A Bayesian Perspective on Generalization and Stochastic Gradient Descent. arXiv, 1710.06451.
 Retrieved from https://arxiv.org/abs/1710.06451v3

+    - We show that the optimum batch size is proportional to both the learning rate and the size of the training set
     - Why NNs can easily memorize randomly labeled training data, but generalizing well on real labels?
     - We show that the same phenomenon occurs in small linear models
     - This is because Bayesian evidence penalizes sharp minima but is invariant to model parameterization
     - The noise introduced by small mini-batches drives the parameters towards minima whose evidence is large
-    - We show that the optimum batch size is proportional to both the learning rate and the size of the training set

-Smith, S. L., Kindermans, P.-J., Ying, C., & Le, Q. V. (2017).
+#training Smith, S. L., Kindermans, P.-J., Ying, C., & Le, Q. V. (2017).
 Don't Decay the Learning Rate, Increase the Batch Size. arXiv, 1711.00489.
 Retrieved from https://arxiv.org/abs/1711.00489v2

     - Decaying the learning rate is simulated annealing
     - Instead, we propose to increase the batch size during training